-One of the main implications of finance theory is that investors in advanced countries should hold a much larger fraction of their wealth in foreign stock markets than observed in practice to fully utilize the risk sharing benefits of these markets (see Lewis, 1999).
-Contrary to the predictions of the theory, empirical evidence suggests that national portfolios of industrialized economies display a noticeable "equity home bias" as domestic investors hold most of their wealth in domestic assets even though they could get a higher return with a reduced portfolio risk through a higher degree of diversification across national stock markets.
-The extent of home bias is illustrated by the fact that more than 90 percent of aggregate stock-market wealth is invested in domestic equities in the United States, Canada and Japan in the early 1990s and roughly 80 percent in the UK and Germany.7
+A central implication of finance theory is that investors in advanced countries should hold a much larger fraction of their wealth in foreign stock markets than observed in practice to fully utilize the risk sharing benefits of these markets.
+Thus, portfolio diversification is closely related to the concept of risk sharing through international financial markets.6 In principle, FDI and debt flows are not as relevant mechanisms for portfolio diversification at the level of individual investors (or even institutional investors such as pension funds).

+Contrary to the predictions of theory, however, empirical evidence suggests that national portfolios of industrialized economies display a noticeable "equity home bias" as domestic investors hold most of their wealth in domestic assets even though they could get a higher return with a reduced portfolio risk through a higher degree of diversification across national stock markets.
+The extent of home bias is large.
+In the early1990s, more than 90 percent of aggregate national stock-market wealth in the United States, Canada and Japan and roughly 80 percent in the UK and Germany is invested in domestic equities.7

-6 Other papers on this issue include Pintus (2004), Pisani (2005), Ventura (2006) and Evans and Hnatkovska (2006).
+5 Other papers on this issue include Pintus (2004), Pisani (2005), Ventura (2006) and Evans and Hnatkovska (2006).